Everolimus

 Hepatitis B reactivation

 If you have had a liver infection called hepatitis B, this treatment can make it active again.
-Let your doctor, nurse or pharmacist know if you have had hepatitis in the past or are worried about this.
+Your doctor, nurse or pharmacist will talk to you about this.
+You may have tests for hepatitis B before, during, and after treatment.

 Blood clot risk